Managing sick leave: An employers guide to absenteeism

 Notifying the employer

-If an employee is sick, injured, or needs time off to care for an immediate family or household member (because of illness, injury, or an unexpected emergency) and they intend to take sick leave, they should notify the business as soon as they can - either before they start work or as soon as possible afterwards.
+If an employee is sick, injured, or needs time off to care for an immediate family or household member (because of illness, injury, or an unexpected emergency) and they intend to take sick leave, they should notify the business as soon as they can - either before they are due to start work or as soon as possible afterwards.

 A phone call is the best method of notification, but an email, text or another form of electronic message may be acceptable, depending on the rules and reporting lines your organisation has in place.